 Demonstrated abilities are most often the key to obtaining a position in the graphic design field.
 JCCC has structured its graphic design program to help the student develop a comprehensive portfolio.
 The student's have an oppertunity to have their work critiqued by a team of professionals every year.
 These professionals working in the field, along with the faculty, will help develop the student's skills in creative problem solving and in the use of materials, processes, tools and equipment.
 Outstanding studio and computer facilities are available for working on class projects.
-The two-year curriculum consisting of 68 credit hours leads to an associate of applied science degree.
+The two-year curriculum consisting of 67 credit hours leads to an associate of applied science degree.

 Some GDES courses are typically offered in the fall semester only, and some courses are typically offered in the spring semester only.
-This information can be found under the relevant course descriptions.